The Sign of the Blood

 A gripping historical novel about Constantine’s bloody rise to power, the woman who helped him, and the real reason he supported a persecuted Christian minority, a decision which changed the world into the one we know.

-Today we are stopping over on Sylv.Net for a sneak-peek between the covers of The Sign of the Blood.
+Head over to Emma Lombard's Official Blog and have a sneak-peek between the covers of The Sign of the Blood.